 \subsection{Classification of 2D and 3D Shapes}

 \sisetup{ round-mode = places, round-precision = 1 }

-One of the key applications of the GW distance is the comparison of shapes, which can be represented as Euclidean point clouds or as meshes equipped with geodesic distances.
+A key application of the GW distance is the comparison of shapes, which can be represented as Euclidean point clouds or as meshes equipped with geodesic distances.
 Building on experiments from \cite{memoli2011gromov,beier2022linear}, we rely on the k-nearest neighbor (KNN) classification \cite{cover1967nearest}.
-More precisely, we first precompute the pairwise distance matrices with respect to SLB, TLB, STLB, AE \cite{sato2020fast} and GW.
+More precisely, we first precompute pairwise distance matrices with respect to SLB, TLB, STLB ($r=10, L=100$), AE \cite{sato2020fast}, qGW \cite{chowdhury2019gromov}, LGW \cite{beier2022linear} and GW.
 Second, we evaluate the classification accuracy by assigning each test point to the majority class among its three nearest neighbors.
-We report the mean accuracy over 1000 random 25\%/75\% training/test splits on the following datasets: \begin{description} \item[2D Shapes:] 80 shapes from 4 classes (bone, goblet, star, horseshoe) represented as Euclidean point clouds, each consisting of 50 points \cite{beier2022linear}; \item[Animals:] 73 human/animal shapes from 7 classes \cite{sumner2004deftransferdata_animals} downsampled to 3D meshes with 50 vertices equipped with the geodesic distance \cite{memoli2011gromov,beier2022linear}; \item[FAUST-500 and FAUST-1000:] 100 human meshes from 10 subjects \cite{Bogo:CVPR:2014:FAUST}, downsampled and represented by 3D meshes with 500 and 1000 vertices equipped with the geodesic distance using PyVista \cite{sullivan2019pyvista} and NetworkX \cite{hagberg2008exploring}. \end{description} Table~\ref{tab:knn_shapes} summarizes classification accuracy, runtime, and nullspace types \cite{memoli2022distance}: SLB vanishes for globally matching distance distributions (`global'), TLB/STLB/AE for locally matching distributions (`local'), and GW for isomorphic shapes (`iso').
-While all methods perform near-perfectly on `2D shapes' and `animals', accuracy drops on FAUST datasets.
-On these, `local' methods (TLB, STLB, AE) consistently outperform SLB and GW.
+We report the mean accuracy over 1000 random 25\%/75\% training/test splits on the following datasets: \begin{description} \item[2D Shapes:] 80 shapes from 4 classes (bone, goblet, star, horseshoe) represented as Euclidean point clouds, each consisting of 50 points \cite{beier2022linear}; \item[Animals:] 73 human/animal shapes from 7 classes \cite{sumner2004deftransferdata_animals} downsampled to 3D meshes with 50 vertices, equipped with the geodesic distance \cite{memoli2011gromov,beier2022linear}; \item[FAUST-500 and FAUST-1000:] 100 human meshes from 10 subjects \cite{Bogo:CVPR:2014:FAUST}, downsampled and represented by 3D meshes with 500 and 1000 vertices equipped with the geodesic distance using PyVista \cite{sullivan2019pyvista} and NetworkX \cite{hagberg2008exploring}. \end{description} Table~\ref{tab:knn_shapes} summarizes classification accuracy, runtime, and nullspace types \cite{memoli2022distance}: SLB vanishes for globally matching distance distributions (`global'), TLB/STLB/AE for locally matching distributions (`local'), and GW for isomorphic shapes (`iso').
+Lastly, LGW and qGW approximate GW (`approx')\footnote{\revise{LGW/qGW depend heavily on hyperparameter choices balancing speed and performance, see our appendix for a discussion.}}.
+While most methods perform near-perfectly on `2D shapes' and `animals', accuracy drops on FAUST datasets.
+On these, `local' methods (TLB, STLB, AE) consistently outperform other approaches.
 Although GW should yield perfect classifications in theory, the underlying non-convex quadratic minimization reduces the numerical accuracy.
 STLB shows a clear runtime advantage for large-scale datasets.